Martimex/Whats-the-weather/README.md

 ## Walkthrough

-**The website is available under this URL address:**  https://wtweather.cyclic.app/
+**The website is available under this URL address:** https://wtweather.glitch.me/

+**Please note that the project might take some time to load.
+It is not dependent on the app itself, but rather on the Hosting Provider regulations.**

 Once you visit ‘What’s The Weather’ website, you should see the main control panel - very similar to this one: